microsoft/workshop-library/full/intro-git-github-version-control/local-git.md

-# Part 1: Working with a Local Repostiroy
+# Part 1: Working with a Local Repository

 ## Initializing a Local Git Repository